 TGbh editor: Make the following changes in 4.5.4.10:

 To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.
 While discovering network, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks.
-Such a STA, when reconnecting to a network, can opt-in to exchange a device identifier that allows the network to recognize the device but protects the information from third parties.
+Such a STA, when reconnecting to a network can exchange a device ID that allows the network to recognize the device but protects the information from third parties.

 TGbh editor: Make the following changes in 12.2.11 Device ID indication with the following: